Roy-Hu/file_system/README.md

     - Create (in progress, can process message to allocate a non-existing file)
 4. LRU cache

+### use the bash for testing
+'''
+chmod +x testshell.sh
+'''
+'''
+testshell.sh
+'''
 ### Dummy cahce for now
 - Given a block number, return a pointer to a copy of that block in memory
 - In the real cache, that pointer should point to one of the BLOCK_CACHESIZE number of blocks in the cache